D-extreme/ImageProcessingAssignmentGUI/README.md

 # EE610 Image Processing: Assignment 1

+## Demo
+The demo for the GUI is hosted here: https://eternalreader.pythonanywhere.com/

 ## Implementation Procedure
 * Configure the path of the `UPLOAD_FOLDER` in `app.py` such that it matches your system requirements
 * run from terminal: `pip install -r requirements.txt`